Imjin War: Campaigns in Hamgyong Province and Manchuria

 Katō Kiyomasa, leading the Second Division of more than 20,000 men, crossed the peninsula to Anbyon County with a ten-day march, and swept north along the eastern coast.
 Among the castles captured was Hamhung, the provincial capital of Hamgyong Province.
 There, a part of the Second Division was assigned to defense and civil administration.

-The rest of the division, 10,000 men, continued north, and fought a battle on August 23 against the southern and northern Hamgyong armies under the command of Yi Yong at Songjin.
+The rest of the division, 10,000 men, continued north, and fought a battle on 23 August against the southern and northern Hamgyong armies under the command of Yi Yŏng at Songjin.
 A Korean cavalry division took advantage of the open field at Songjin, and pushed the Japanese forces into a grain storehouse.
 There, the Japanese barricaded themselves with bales of rice, and successfully repelled a formation charge from the Korean forces with their arquebuses.
 While the Koreans planned to renew the battle in the morning, Katō Kiyomasa ambushed them at night.
 The Second Division completely surrounded the Korean forces, with the exception of an opening leading to a swamp.
 Those that fled were trapped and slaughtered in the swamp.